Hollywood Bowl Overlook Now Open! Major Improvements Complete at Jerome C. Daniel Overlook

 🌱 Looking Ahead

-Outpost Neighborhood Association will continue to monitor progress and share updates with Outpost Estates neighbors as the project advances.
+Outpost Neighborhood Association will continue to coordinate with CD4, MRCA, LAPD, LADOT, LA County Parks, LA Phil, and the Bureau of Engineering, and share updates with Outpost Estates neighbors as each project advances.

 Pictures from construction activities for reference